If you’re looking to work in South Africa, here’s a guide to the basics of BBBEE for equality in workplaces in South Africa.

 - socio-economic development

-To obtain a copy and for a more detailed guide to the Department of Trade & Industry’s B-BBEE scorecard, please visit www.thedti.gov.za
+To obtain a copy as well as more information on the Department of Trade & Industry’s B-BBEE scorecard, please visit www.thedti.gov.za